chris-lovgren/dream-xi-app/API.md

   }'
 ```

-## Support
+## ❓ Need Help?

+If you have questions or find issues:
+1. Check this documentation
+2. Look at the example code
-For any issues or questions, please contact the development team or create an issue in the GitHub repository.
+3. Create an issue in our GitHub repository